Skip to content

 Fraud prevention.
 Wire fraud targeting M&A closings has increased sharply.
 The FBI’s Internet Crime Complaint Center reported US$2.9 billion in business email compromise losses in 2023, with real estate and M&A transactions among the most targeted categories.
 Funds flow memos with verified wire instructions and callback procedures are a primary defense.

 Regulatory compliance.
 In cross-border M&A, funds often flow through multiple jurisdictions with different anti-money laundering (AML) requirements, foreign exchange controls, and tax withholding obligations.
-The funds flow memo must account for these — a transfer that violates foreign exchange regulations cannot simply be reversed.
+For AI company transactions involving Japanese or Korean strategic acquirers, the funds flow must account for the timing and sequencing of regulatory approvals — a wire initiated before the necessary clearance is obtained will be blocked.

 Anatomy of a Funds Flow Memo